Anthropology (ANTH) 402

 ANTH 402 is not available for Challenge.

-- to understand the processes of ethnographic research and research design in ethnography
+- Understand the processes of ethnographic research and research design in ethnography

-- to understand the implications of methodological choices and their relationship to research questions and settings
+- Understand the implications of methodological choices and their relationship to research questions and settings

-- to gain practical experience with ethnographic field methods and the process of creating a research proposal
+- Benefit from practical experience with ethics applications, ethnographic field methods, and the process of creating a research proposal

 - Unit 1: Introduction and the Nature of Ethnographic Research